ACT Electric Car Rebate 2026: Every EV Incentive in Canberra

 Does the ACT have an EV road user charge?

 No. The ACT does not have a state EV road user charge.
 Following the High Court's 2023 ruling, no distance-based EV charge applies in the ACT as of 2026.
+Note that EVs do pay emissions-based registration and the lowest band of VERS stamp duty, but neither is a per-kilometre road user charge.

 Enjoyed this article?